If you’re posting content on LinkedIn, I’m 100% sure that you heard about the debates on how to post a link on LinkedIn.

 I got less views (it’s ok, because LinkedIn cut views for posts with links)

-But the amount of clicks were almost the same:
+But the number of clicks was almost the same:

-I tested these approach with 3 accounts and 10 posts and the results were always +- the same:
+I tested these approaches with 3 accounts and 10 posts and the results were always +- the same:

 Views: LinkedIn posts with the link in the 1st comment get more views